DevToolLab

 Data Restructuring in JSONata

-2. Declarative style: Focus on what you want, not how to get it
+2. Declarative style: You declare what shape you want, not how to iterate over it.

 JSONata vs. jq